microsoft/api-guidelines/azure/Guidelines.md

   * We recommend a minimum of 2 preview versions prior to your first GA release.
   * Your API should be in preview for a minimum of 3 months to gain customer insights on usage.

-Breaking changes are a source of concern during initial review.
+Preventing future breaking changes is a source of concern during initial review.
 Without a history, the review process attempts to identify patterns that may result in breaking changes later on.
 For instance:

 * Return collections with server-side paging, even if your resource does not currently need paging.
 This avoids a breaking change when your service expands.
 * Think about how the developer can reason about the collection organization.
 Filtering is a common customer request.